erinmarie84/Readme/README.md

 ### Usage

- The purpose of this program is to solve .
-The following is the expected output of the application:
+ The purpose of this program is to solve Creates basic outline for readme file.
+The following is the expected output of the application: This application creates a Readme file that the user can utilize over and over by just answering a few questions.

 ### Contribute